 "Some to the church repair, not for the doctrine, but for the music there."

 -- Alexander Pope

-Now imagine the new, youngish pastor at this worship center saying, "Oh, it's okay, we've got some good organ patches on the secondary synth, we use them for pads quite a lot ..."; it would make you want to take them to hear a fine pipe organ played by a fine organist (provided they can be persuaded not to spend the entire time texting others and taking selfies).
+Now imagine it's a worship center with a new, youngish male pastor, and he's saying, "Oh, it's okay, don't worry about it, we've got some good organ patches on the secondary synth, we use them for pads quite a lot ..." -- it would make you want to take that same pastor to hear a really fine pipe organ played by a really fine organist -- provided, that is, that he can be persuaded not to spend the entire time texting others and taking selfies.

 This isn't astounding, when we realize that it's up to the body of believers in a community to decide how their worship will be shaped; it's the decision of one's local church about how to best steward their gifts, talents, and skills; and if it decides to "get rid" of the old pipe organ, then so be it.

 Some would say, sarcastically, "Go ahead, remove the organ, then remove all the hymnals, both are at the heart and soul of this congregation's worship."

 Others would say, just as sarcastically, "Let's quit wasting our time hugging an old church organ all awhile the world is dying without a Saviour."

 What is astounding, is when people make the suggestion that one could simply hire an organist; they don't know where to find one; few music teachers play the organ; if they do, there are far too many congregations for them to play for each; generally there are no colleges within driving distance, and very few would have anyone studying the organ.